-

 - Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Center

 The Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Center works to foster a welcoming and inclusive environment for UNC-Chapel Hill community members of all sexual orientations, gender identities and gender expressions.
-We address this mission by allocating our resources across three broad areas: Educational programs Direct services and resources Advocacy
+We address this mission by allocating our resources across three broad areas: Educational programs, Direct services and resources, and Advocacy

 - Injury Prevention Research Center (IPRC)